VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 - To set `ignore_old_samples: true` option at the particular [aggregation config](#stream-aggregation-config).
   This enables ignoring old samples for that particular aggregation config.

+## Ignore aggregation intervals on start

+Stream aggregation may yield inaccurate results if it processes incomplete data.
+This issue can arise when data is sourced from clients that maintain a queue of unsent data, such as Prometheus or vmagent.
+If the queue isn't fully cleared within the aggregation interval, only a portion of the time series may be included in that period, leading to distorted calculations.
+To mitigate this, consider the following options:

+- Set `-remoteWrite.streamAggr.ignoreFirstIntervals=<intervalsCount>` command-line flag to [vmagent](https://docs.victoriametrics.com/vmagent/)
+  or `-streamAggr.ignoreFirstIntervals=<intervalsCount>` command-line flag to [single-node VictoriaMetrics](https://docs.victoriametrics.com/) to skip first `<intervalsCount>` [aggregation intervals](#stream-aggregation-config) from persisting to the storage.
+It is expected that all incomplete or queued data will be processed during specified `<intervalsCount>` and  all subsequent aggregation intervals will produce correct data.

+- To set `ignore_first_intervals: <intervalsCount>` option at the particular [aggregation config](#stream-aggregation-config).
+  This enables ignoring first `<intervalsCount>` aggregation intervals for that particular aggregation config.

 ## Flush time alignment

 By default the time for aggregated data flush is aligned by the `interval` option specified in [aggregate config](#stream-aggregation-config).